 “You’ll hear from me.”

-Jerrod watch him drive off.
+Jerrod watched him drive off.
 He’d given him four hundred and twenty dollars.
 Who carried that much cash around?
 When he went back inside, Trish was sitting on the couch where he’d left her.
-He sat down beside her and took her hands in his.
+He sat beside her and took her hands in his.